Maple29234/Terminus.Py/README.md

 ## Running locally:
    1. Install python if you do not have it
-   2. Install Terminus.py file then run it
+   2. Install the repo using your preferred way of downloading
+   3. Run it

 # __DISCORD__
 **https://discord.gg/kYyEQ2hjPs**